ANSAKsoftware/ansak-string/README.md

 license, probably using Qt for User Interface, sqlite3 for storage and implemented with the best that C++11/14/7 can supply.

-For the moment, in one change to facilitate that goal, I have added `FindANSAK.cmake` to **ansak-string**, to be mirrored and kept up to date in any upcoming libraries.
+I have added `FindANSAK.cmake` to **ansak-string**, to be mirrored and kept up to date in on-going releases of **ansak-lib**.

-I will be taking **ansak-lib** out of the branch where it currently rests to be its own repo, dependent on **ansak-string**, but using `find_package` to locate and incorporate that dependency, at an arm's length, regardless of Unicode version being used, rather than the integral connection it has had so far.
+The contents of the `ansak-lib` branch of **ansak-string** have been pulled out into their own repository, [ansak-lib](https://github.com/ANSAKsoftware/ansak-lib), which allows their release cycle to be completely independent of that of **ansak-string**, appropriate because Unicode release cycles are on their own time-table, and outside of changes there, **ansak-string** doesn't have a lot of outstanding tasks waiting for attention.